 This chapter explains how to customize Cuckoo.
-Cuckoo is written in a modular architecture built to be as much customizable it can, to fit all user's needs.
+Cuckoo is written in a modular architecture built to be as customizable as it can, to fit the needs of all users.

 2.4.1 Auxiliary Modules

 Auxiliary modules define some procedures that need to be executed in parallel to every single analysis process.
 All auxiliary modules should be placed under the modules/auxiliary/ directory.